-We Aussies are famous for our outdoorsy lifestyle, but the results of a recent Canstar Blue survey show that many of us are now struggling to find the time to properly maintain our most treasured living space – the garden.
+We Aussies are famous for our outdoorsy lifestyle, but the results of a recent Canstar Blue survey on lawn mowers show that many of us are now struggling to find the time to properly maintain our most treasured living space – the garden.

 The Australian climate is the envy of much of the world but it seems as though, for young Aussies in particular, spending time in the garden has become more of a chore than a leisurely activity.
 In fact the contrast in attitudes between young and old is striking.

 In a survey of more than 500 Aussies who have purchased a lawn mower in the last three years, more than half Generation Y respondents said they can’t find the time to maintain their gardens.
 That compares to one in five Baby Boomers and one in two from Gen X.

 Young Aussies are also the most likely to hire someone to mow their lawn for them (30%), whereas Gen X (23%) and Boomers (7%) seem more inclined to get out and do it themselves.